buoydevelopment/FE-Code-Test/README.md

 A) Describe the strategy used to consume the API endpoints and the data management.

 To make the requests to the API I've used the built in Fetch library.
 All API code related is placed in the `api` folder to separate it from business and app logic.
-For state manage I've just used both screen's state to handle it.
-For the simplicity of the app I've done it this way even though in a real app I would use something different like React Context or Redux depending on the size of it.
+For state management I've just used both screen's state to handle it.
+For the simplicity of the app I've done it this way even though in a more complex app I would use something different like React Context or Redux depending on the size, features, requirements, etc.

 B) Explain which library was used for the routing and why.
 Would you use the same for a consumer facing app targeting thousands of users?
 Why?

 I chose React Navigation as the routing library.
 I feel comfortable with it, I've used it before and I think it's the best solution for routing right now.
 I would still use the same library for a big app.
 I've compared it before with some other libraries like react-native-navigation (Wix), native-navigation (Airbnb) and react-native-router-flux and the decision was the same.
-When I choose a library a pay attention mmainly to 4 things: The community behind the library (contributors, repo stars, npm downloads and how well known is the library); the state of the library (when were the last release and commit made); documentation; and some opinions from others (blogs, posts, etc.).
+When I choose a library I pay attention mainly to 4 things: The community behind the library (contributors, repo stars, npm downloads and how well known the library is); the state of the library (when were the last release and commit made); documentation; and some opinions from others (blogs, posts, etc.).
 If performance is the main issue, I would take a look at react-native-navigation V2 but for now I would stick with react-navigation.